side-projects-42/Sidebar-Blog/content/pages/posts/jamstack.md

 ---
 title: I 💖Jamstack
+subtitle: >-
+  Interior design is “the art or process of designing the interior, often including the exterior, of a room or building”.
+excerpt: >-
   JAMstack websites don’t use the microservices architecture, but they go for the micro frontends architecture.
 Each static page with HTML and JavaScript is a micro frontend.
 And they can use any REST API, including the one built on the microservices architecture.
-subtitle: >-
-  Interior design is “the art or process of designing the interior, often including the exterior, of a room or building”.
-excerpt: >-
-  Interior design is “the art or process of designing the interior, often including the exterior, of a room or building”.
-An interior designer is someone who coordinates and manages such projects.
-Interior design is a multifaceted profession that includes conceptual development, communicating with the stakeholders of a project and the management and execution of the design.
 date: '2017-03-26'
 thumb_img_path: images/1.jpg
 thumb_img_alt: A wooden table and white chairs